Baylor Scott & White Health and Canine Companions for Independence Training Center

 The facility is designed in harmony with the tree-dotted site, nestled within a natural landscape adjacent to Baylor Medical Center at Irving.
 The campus comprises an administration building, training center, and living quarters for clients and kennels, which will be developed in phases.
 The buildings are formed by materials that enhance the natural surroundings including wood, glass and Texas limestone.

-The training center will be a calming, revitalizing environment and an ideal setting for acclimating clients with their canine companions.
+The training center is a calming, revitalizing environment and an ideal setting for acclimating clients with their canine companions.